 Also, you will definitely find cheaper options if you can travel off-season, not only for your flight but for the accommodation as well.

+Try renting an apartment instead of getting two rooms.
 Instead of staying at a hotel, you can rent a place on Airbnb.
-Try renting an apartment instead of getting two rooms.
 You will save a significant amount of money when you rent an apartment or condo.

-This is one of the most important tips on the list, if not the most important.
+Creating a budget is one of the most important tips on the list, if not the most important.
 Creating a budget is a staple of affordable vacations.

-This also goes for national attires.
+That also goes for national attires.
 If you love collecting attires from different parts of the world, walk around until you find the best deal.

 Not only is walking good for your health but for your wallet too.
-Try touring the city on foot instead of taking a tour bus, car or taxi.
+Try touring the city on foot instead of taking a tour bus, car, or taxi.